Ayushi-jain2004/Intelligent-Symptom-Analysis-and-Disease-Prediction/README.md

 • Symptom-based disease prediction

+## ⚠️ Disclaimer
-Disclaimer: This project is intended for educational and research purposes only.
+This project is intended for educational and research purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Users should consult a qualified healthcare professional for medical concerns.